Internal Cash Controls for Small Businesses: 19 Best Practices

 When a check is “payable to cash,” it means that any person holding the check can encash it in the bank.
 While this is convenient, the risk of the check being stolen and used by an unauthorized person increases dramatically.
 To avoid such an instance, specify the payee’s name in the check, like “Pay to the Order of Vendor Company,” so that only authorized personnel of the vendor company can encash or deposit it.

 In a small business setup, the owner should always review and sign checks.
-You can assign an employee to assemble all the supporting documents, such as purchase order (PO), vendor invoice, or receiving report, and prepare the check.
-After that, the owner will look at the supporting documents, match the amounts, and complete the check by signing it.
+You can assign an employee to assemble all the supporting documents, such as purchase order (PO), vendor invoice, or receiving report (RR), and prepare the check.
+After that, the owner will review the supporting documents, match the amounts, and complete the check by signing it.

-3. Keep Voided Checks & Mutilate Them To Prevent Reuse
+4. Keep Voided Checks & Mutilate Them to Prevent Reuse

 Let’s say that you’ve already written a check and then noticed that you made an error, or the vendor says that they prefer online payments.
 Before putting the check aside, write the word VOID on the face of the check so that it cannot be reused.
 Alternatively, you can mutilate the check by tearing it partially.
 If you generally keep paper copies of the checks issued, place the voided check with the other checks so that you can see that all checks are accounted for easily.

-4. Match Vendor Invoices With POs and Receiving Reports
+5. Match Vendor Invoices With POs & RRs

-5. Stamp Vendor Invoices as ‘Approved’ and ‘Paid’ After Approval & Payment
+6. Stamp Vendor Invoices as ‘Approved’ & ‘Paid’ After Approval & Payment

-Stamping vendor invoices is an important control to prevent double paying vendors.
+Stamping vendor invoices is an important control to prevent double-paying vendors.
 If you’re using accounting software like QuickBooks Online, be sure to enter the invoice number of all vendor invoices received.
 The platform will warn you if you try to enter the same invoice twice.
+Check our list of the best small business accounting software if you’re looking for one.

 6 General Cash Controls for Small Businesses